-Amend IRC § 3402(p) to clarify that when voluntary withholding agreements are entered into by parties who are not in an employer-employee relationship, the IRS may not consider the existence of a voluntary withholding agreement as a factor in worker classification disputes.
-In addition, direct the Secretary to evaluate the benefits of agreeing not to challenge worker classification arrangements when a voluntary withholding agreement is in place.200
+- Amend IRC § 3402(p) to clarify that when voluntary withholding agreements are entered into by parties who do not treat themselves as engaged in an employer-employee relationship, the IRS may not consider the existence of such agreements as a factor when challenging worker classification arrangements. - Direct the Secretary to evaluate the benefits of agreeing not to challenge worker classification arrangements when voluntary withholding agreements are in place.247

-200 For legislative language generally consistent with this recommendation, see Small Business Owners' Tax Simplification Act, H.R.
+247 For legislative language generally consistent with this recommendation, see Small Business Owners' Tax Simplification Act, H.R.
 3717, 115th Cong. § 9 (2017).